SilleBille/StockHawk/README.md

 # StockHawk
 Udacity Project Assignment - III

-There does not require any special instructions.
+This app does not require any special instructions to run.